bhoward/focsipedia2/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

-In a separate terminal, start sbt and run docs/mdoc:
+In a separate terminal, start sbt, compile main, and run docs/mdoc:

 ```
 $ sbt
 ...
+> main/compile
 > docs/mdoc --watch
 ```